BMW 8 Series review - MPG, CO2 and running costs

 Initial residual values for the 8 Series were strong, although this has waned slightly over time, with expert data suggesting an average value of around 47% will be retained over 3 years and 36,000 miles.
 Buyers should be wary of ticking the expensive Ultimate Pack option.
-It costs between £15,000 and £22,000 and, although it brings many extra features, it does nothing for long-term values.
+It costs around £19,000 and, although it brings many extra features, it does nothing for long-term values.

 In this review